Pets for Adoption

 BYC volunteers work hard to match pets' personalities to characteristics of prospective adoptive homes.
 While several people may apply to adopt a pet, only one will be chosen - the one the foster home and pet's representative feels to be the best match.

 If you're intersted in meeting and/or adopting a pet you've found through our search, click on "More info" and then "Apply to meet this pet."
 You'll be asked to fill out a form.
-All pets are housed in volunteer foster care, and these forms helps us screen potential adopters before inviting them into personal homes.
+Many of our pets are housed in volunteer foster care, and these forms helps us screen potential adopters before inviting them into personal homes.
 They also help us learn about you and help you find the right match.
+Some pets are housed at the adoption center, where you can stop by to see them during open hours.
+The adoption process can be expedited by filling out an online application form before visiting the center.